BlueCyro/FourierForge/README.md

 - **Interpolation Factor**: This setting will control how much the FFT results are interpolated.
 By default this is set to 0.15, which should be fine for the majority of use cases.
 If people find that the FFT results are too choppy for them, you can increase this value to 0.2 or 0.25 to help, but you may introduce desync if you go too far.

 - **Stream update rate**: This controls how often the FFT streams are updated.
 By default this is set to 0, which means that you need the `Force Update` setting to be true in order for the streams to update.
-If you want to save on bandwidth, you can turn off `Force Update`, and set this value to 1 or 2, though this may introduce desync and/or stream chop.
+If you want to save on bandwidth, you can turn off `Force Update`, and set this value to 1 or 2, though this may introduce desync.

 - **Force Update**: This setting controls whether or not the FFT streams should update every frame.
 By default this is set to true.
 Setting this to false means you need to set the `Stream Update Rate` to a value greater than 0 in order for the streams to update.